 - You can dedicate your life to becoming a stock market expert (which may or may not work out – but will definitely stress you out)

-- Or you could invest your million in something simple like index funds (my guide will have you all set up in 15 minutes).
+- Or you could invest your million in something simple like index funds (my investing for beginners guide will have you all set up with automated index funds in 15 minutes).

 As we’ve discussed other times, index funds aren’t sexy but they work really well.
 Best of all, they are incredibly simple.
 Hell, I might be a finance expert, but my investments are so simple that they automatically allocate themselves.